txpipe-shop/audit_template/templates/report.typ

       ],
       cell()[
         #set align(horizon)
-        Acknowledged issues have been acknowledged by the project team.
+        Issues that have been *acknowledged* or *partially fixed* by the *project* team.
+Projects can decide to not *fix* issues for whatever reason.
       ],
       cell(fill: identified)[
         #set align(horizon + center)